-Michelle Anya Anjirbag is a first year PhD student at the Children’s Literature Centre at Cambridge University.
+Michelle Anya Anjirbag is a first year PhD student at the Children’s Literature Research Centre at University of Cambridge.

 I don’t remember why it happened, but about a week ago, I ended up sitting on the carpet in my living room while my roommate read to me sections as she browsed the last chapter of a critical text on touch.
 Now, this has nothing to do with what I think I’m researching, and beyond a mild fascination in everything, I have no basis for wanting to learn about this.
 However, it did not change the fact that I was on the carpet with a blanket, hugging my knees, and listening, enraptured.
 There is something that remains absolutely pleasurable – no matter how old we get – in being read to.

 I was very lucky; I had a patient mom who filled my early world with books (though I think half the urge to have me reading early was so I would stop pestering her with requests for her to read to me).
 I remember reading Dr. Seuss books to friends, or to my younger sister who couldn’t get away from me, and Disney picture books to captive audiences of stuffed toys (but we skipped the scary parts of The Fox and the Hound and Bambi, the bears didn’t like those).
 There was such joy in being able to share the books that I was learning to love with other people, to read them with the voices I thought characters should have, to point out favorite bits of illustration.
 Reading to other people when young lends one a sense of power, confidence, and pride.